 Shop carefully for umbrella or excess liability

-Umbrella/Excess liability: Claims example
+Umbrella/Excess Liability: Claims Example

 Let’s imagine you have a Commercial Umbrella policy, as well as a General Liability policy.
 You run a neighborhood coffee shop.
 A regular customer falls on the premises and is seriously injured.
-Your customer has surgery and ongoing medical treatment.
-Plus they miss quite a few work days.
+Your customer has surgery and needs ongoing medical treatment.
+Plus, they miss quite a few work days.
 The injured person then sues the cafe to recoup all the expenses associated with this injury.

-Umbrella/Excess liability: Common exclusions
+Umbrella/Excess Liability: Common Exclusions

 - Any claim you haven’t already submitted for coverage via the underlying policy.

 - Any claim already covered in full by your underlying insurance policy.
-If there are any excess damages that go beyond the primary plan’s liability limits, then and only then can you file an Umbrella claim.

 - Employee discrimination lawsuits are excluded.

 - Professional liability (aka errors and omissions or malpractice) claims are excluded from Umbrella policies.
-This means any professional errors or oversights will not be covered under a commercial Umbrella.

 Umbrella/Excess Liability: Premium Cost